Lovkush-A/blog/_posts/2020-05-14-creditcard1.md

     * A perfect model has a precision and a recall of 1.
 This is not possible and we need to make a trade-off between them.
 This trade-off is achieved by varying the threshold probability ```p```.

 3. The Precision Recall curve
-    * For different values of ```p```, we produce different precision-recall values.
-We plot these precision-recall values to produce the Precision Recall curve.
     * When ```p=1```, we are saying all transactions are not fraudulent (because you need to assign a probability greater than 1 in order it to be considered fraudulent, which is not possible).
 Therefore, there are no false positives so we have a precision of 1, but we have not found any of the fraudulent transactions, so the recall is 0.
     * When ```p=0```, we are saying all transactions are fraudulent.
 Therefore, all the fraudulent transactions are found so we have a recall of 1, but we have a huge number of false positives, so a precision almost equal to 0.
     * As we vary ```p``` from 1 to 0, we move from the the coordinate (0,1) to (1,0), and we are hoping to get as close to the coordinate (1,1) as possible.